 Being evasive or dishonestBeing evasive or dishonest

-Even when it comes to sensitive topics like renovations, it’s better to be honest if they do ask you about it.
-Being dishonest, either on the board package or during the interview, is one of the most surefire ways toward rejection.
-Still, there’s nothing wrong with saying something along the lines of “As we discussed earlier, the apartment hasn’t been occupied in a while so I’m thinking of some minor way’s I can make it more comfortable, but so far I don’t have any certain plan.”
-Compare this with saying that you’ve already talked with a renovator who says that the work will require a gut renovation that will take six months.
+Being dishonest on the board package or during the interview is one of the most surefire ways toward rejection.
+Even when it comes to sensitive topics like renovations, it’s better to be honest if they ask you about it.
+Still, there’s nothing wrong with saying something along the lines of “As we discussed earlier, the apartment hasn’t been occupied in a while, so I’m thinking of some minor ways I can make it more comfortable, but so far, I don’t have any certain plan.”
+Compare this with saying that you’ve already talked with a renovator who says the work will require a gut renovation of six months.

 Being unfamiliar with the board applicationBeing unfamiliar with the board application

-Before walking into the interview, you should know your board package like the back of your hand.
-If they mention something that you genuinely can’t recall, then take this as an indication that you are being dishonest or are totally unprepared.
-Go through the entire board application before the interview with your buyer’s agent.
-Pay special attention to any areas that are confusing.
+Before the interview, you should know your board package like the back of your hand.
+Go through the entire board application before the board interview with your buyer’s agent.
+Pay special attention to any confusing areas.
+If they mention something you genuinely can’t recall, then take this to indicate that you are dishonest or unprepared.